 I really only appreciated the music of Simon & Garfunkel properly after watching the film in the ’70s when it first appeared on television.
 (Was I too young for it I now wonder? – Doubt it as adult themes but never anything too blatent or disturbing.)
 I don’t think there was another film which made such good use of the soundtrack until Saturday Night Fever came along in 1978 featuring the music of The Bee Gees.

-Yet again I am writing about music from film or television.
+So, “What’s It All About” – Yet again I am writing about music from film or television.
 The soundtrack to my life has most definitely been heavily influenced by what I used to watch on screen.
 As a teenager I had a Saturday job in our village newsagents.
 In my lunch hour I used to go to our local electrical retailer (otherwise known as The TV Shop) which had a small rack of vinyl albums up near the back.
-Nothing there had ever been near a chart but lots of Greatest Hits (Simon & Garfunkel), Easy Listening (Burt Bacharach) and Film Soundtracks (The Graduate, West Side Story etc).
+Nothing had ever been near a chart but there were lots of Greatest Hits (Simon & Garfunkel), Easy Listening (Burt Bacharach) and Film Soundtrack albums (The Graduate, West Side Story etc).
 All my welfare needs were already catered for by my parents so the Saturday job wages were used to buy vinyl from this shop.
 Walking back to the newsagents one Saturday for the afternoon shift with a carrier bag obviously containing an album (they were a very distinctive shape), I bumped into a friend.
 She immediately asked what I had just bought – “G-Gary Glitter” I quickly replied, embarrassed to admit it was actually a Glenn Miller album as I’d fallen in love with his music watching The Glenn Miller Story with my dad the previous Sunday.
 Funny how the passage of time has rendered that answer wrong on so many levels – I am proud however to say that I was never, ever again embarrassed to admit that I loved Mr Miller and his unique “sound”!

 The Sound of Silence Lyrics